When to Replace Stormwater Infrastructure

 Capacity Issues

-The capacity of stormwater infrastructure is a critical factor in its ability to effectively manage stormwater runoff.
-Low capacity can lead to flooding, erosion, and other issues that can pose a risk to public safety and property.
+The capacity of stormwater infrastructure is a critical factor in its ability to manage stormwater runoff effectively.
+Low capacity can lead to flooding, erosion, and other issues that risk public safety and property.

 Factors That Impact Stormwater and Sewer Capacity

 One important consideration when evaluating capacity is the size of the infrastructure relative to the area it serves.
-If the infrastructure is too small, it won’t effectively manage the volume of water generated during heavy rainfall events.
-This leads to flooding and other issues.
+If the infrastructure is too small, it won’t effectively manage the volume of water generated during heavy rainfall events, leading to flooding and other issues.
 Conversely, if the infrastructure is too large, it may be underutilized, leading to inefficiencies and wasted resources.

 Blockages Have Caused Damage Due to Inefficient Maintenance